respunn/Fivem-Logging/README.md

 `TOKEN = 'your_discord_bot_token'`

 5. Open the config file and update the `server_ip` and `port` variables with the IP address and port number of your game server.
-6. You can add admin's discord ids to players/log_admin_ids file.
+6. You can add specific player's discord ids for separate them to admin, potential pd or special separated players..
 7. In your Discord server, create a new bot application and invite it to your server with the appropriate permissions.
 8. Start the bot by running the script in your terminal: `python bot.py`.